BeacnAutodesk/web-app/README.md

 # web-app

 ## Description
 This is a simple Flask Web App intended to mockup how an LCA application could look for the client.
-In its current state, there are key examples intended to display what fields are necessary for a gate-to-gate LCA (namely the materials, mass, density, etc.).
+In its current state, there is an example of a steel bolt intended to display what fields are necessary for a gate-to-gate LCA (namely the materials, mass, density, etc.).

 [Exiobase Data Referenced](https://www.exiobase.eu/index.php/data-download/exiobase3hyb)